On utility maximization under convex portfolio constraints

 \subsection{The primal problem}

-The investor's preferences are modeled by a function $U$ - called a \define{utility function} - which will always be assumed to satisfy the following assumption: \begin{assumption} $U:(0,\infty)\to \R$ is a nondecreasing and concave function with the following two properties:
+The investor's preferences are modeled by a function $U$---called a \textit{utility function}---which will always be assumed to satisfy the following assumption: \begin{assumption} $U\dvtx(0,\infty)\to\R$ is a nondecreasing and concave function with the following two properties:

-\end{assumption} \begin{remark} The first part of the condition \eqref{equ:RAE} is a derivative-free restatement of the notion of the reasonable asymptotic elasticity of \cite{KraSch99} (for details, see Lemma 6.3(i) in \cite{KraSch99}) and it restricts the rate of growth of $U$ in the neighborhood of $+\infty$.
-In particular, \eqref{equ:RAE} implies that the Inada condition at $+\infty$, namely, $\lim_{x\to\infty} U'(x)=0$, is satisfied if $U'$ is interpreted as either the left or the right derivative. \end{remark} To simplify the notation later on, we extend the definition of $U$ by semicontinuity to $[0,\infty)$ by setting $U(0)= \inf_{\xi>0} U(\xi)$ and, further, to $\R$, by $U(x)=-\infty$, for $x<0$.
-The \define{(primal) value function} $u:\R\to [-\infty,\infty]$ of the utility-maximization problem, parametrized by the investor's initial wealth $x\in\R$, is then defined by
+\end{assumption} \begin{remark} The first part of condition (\ref{equRAE}) is a derivative-free restatement of the notion of the reasonable asymptotic elasticity of~\cite{KraSch99} (for details, see Lemma 6.3(i) in~\cite{KraSch99}), and it restricts the rate of growth of $U$ in the neighborhood of $+\infty$.
+In particular, (\ref{equRAE}) implies that the Inada condition at $+\infty $, namely, $\lim_{x\to\infty} U'(x)=0$, is satisfied if $U'$ is interpreted as either the left or the right derivative. \end{remark}